Make a bag that attaches to a walker and can accommodate objects of various sizes and shapes with this tutorial and video

-I know a walker caddy tutorial is a little bit of an unusual project for a month with the theme of Travel, but bear with me.
-It’s one of those things I never thought about until a few relatives got old enough to need walkers.
+A walker caddy tutorial is one of those things I never thought about until a few relatives got old enough to need walkers.
 If you’re using a walker, what do you do if you need to carry your glasses, or the remote, or your mail?
-Your hands are full, so where should it go?
-You can’t even travel across your own house.
+Your hands are full, so where do your personal items go?
+You can’t even carry things across your own house.

-And back pockets for items that need to be easily accessible (like glasses).
+And it has back pockets for items that need to be easily accessible, like glasses or phones.

 - Two pieces of fabric measuring 18″ x 36″.
 One of these should be a heavier weight fabric – like heavy twill, denim, canvas, etc.